The Best Savory Chicken

 – Ali ⭐️⭐️⭐️⭐️⭐️

-- Red wine vinegar – Acid must be in balance with oil in any good marinade.
-Red wine vinegar lends an interesting twist to this recipe, but almost any vinegar will work.
+- Red wine vinegar – Red wine vinegar lends an interesting twist to this recipe, but almost any vinegar will work.

-- Dijon mustard – There isn’t much in this recipe, but it’s enough to add a bit more acid and a small amount of mustardy flavor.
+- Dijon mustard – Just enough to add a bit more acid and a small amount of mustardy flavor.

 - Worcestershire sauce – This everything-but-the-kitchen-sink type sauce makes this marinade different than our others–more savory.